mathewdenison/submissions-mathewdenison-2022/README.md

 ## Getting Started

+Clone this repo locally

+Make a branch of this code and name the branch submissions/your-name-2022

+Make commits to your branch as you would professionally

+(hint: make small commits with descriptive commit messages)

 - make sure to install node js and yarn package manager on your computer
 - from this directory run the following commands